 All judging rounds will be held during the morning session.
 Students will be asked to stand by their poster during designated times (to be announced), to interact with science fair judges working alone or in small groups.
 Science fair judges will evaluate each project on the basis of the Intel International Science and Engineering Fair Judging Criteria.
 This is the student's opportunity to convey to the judges in person their good ideas, creativity, hard work, and interesting results.
 Judges will ask a lot of questions and may share ideas for future experiments.
 Individual scores will not be shared.

-A boxed lunch will be provided in the Presentation Hall.
+Lunch will be provided at the Dana Dining Hall.
 A variety of options will be available to accommodate diverse dietary needs.

 Students are asked to completely dismantle their projects at this time.